Germenzi/gdECSv4/README.md

-# gdECSv4
+# Godot 4 ECS addon

-Simple ECS addon for godot 4.x
+Usable as submodule (has no project.gd) inside